 7. Know When and How Much to Tip

 Tipping is accepted in Turkey.
 For cheaper restaurants, a 5% tip is good.
 For pricier restaurants, make it 10-15%.
 You can give TL 2-3 per bag to porters and bellhops.
 If you go on any tours, then a total group tip of around TL 20 to the guide and TL 15 to the driver will be appreciated.
 For taxi rides, you can just round up the fare to a convenient amount – ie TL 23.10 to TL 24.

 9. Consult Turkey Travel Planner

-I’m not an expert on Cappadocia nor Turkey but I do hope that you find this guide useful.
+We loved Cappadocia so much we want to stay there for a few months next time.
+I’m hardly an expert but I do hope you find this guide useful.
 I’m only sharing some of the things I learned from our trip.
-If you have any suggestions or simply want to share your own experiences, then please feel free to do so in the comments section below.
+If you have any suggestions, then please let us know in the comment section below.
 You’re welcome to join our Facebook Travel Group as well.
-We’d love to hear from you.

 Thanks for stopping by and have an awesome time exploring the moonscape of Cappadocia!

 These are some of the things we brought with us to Cappadocia.
-As you can tell, I document a lot of content for this blog so most of the things I bring are photo and video equipment. 😆 If you’d like to see what other gear we use, then you can check out our “What’s in Our Backpack?” post.
+If you’d like to see more of our gear, then you can check out our “What’s in Our Backpack?” post.
 (NOTE: The following links are Amazon affiliate links.)

 JB and Renée are the Traveleaters behind Will Fly for Food, a travel blog for the gastronomically inclined.
 They enjoy experiencing food from different cultures so they’ve made it their mission to try every country’s national dish.
 Read more about them and their National Dish Quest here.